farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

     }
     return EXIT_SUCCESS;
 ```
-Following research [[9]](https://www.codeproject.com/Answers/1107399/Delete-carriage-return-and-line-feed-on-file-using#answer2), the best way I gathered to address the issue would be to remove line endings completely.
 This would mean reading the file byte-by-byte and checking for line endings.
 This won't be a feature I'll be able to implement before the project submission date however it will be something I'd like to fix up at some point in the future.

 ## Conclusion